How to control seedling stretching in the greenhouse

 Source: HD.com

-As we provide the news for free, we are relying on revenues from our banners.
+How to control seedling stretching in the greenhouse Seedling stretching remains a common challenge in nurseries, often affecting transplant quality and ultimately reducing crop yield.
 Elongated seedlings tend to develop thin, weaker stems and show greater sensitivity to environmental and mechanical stress, making their management a priority for growers aiming for consistent results.

 Frequently Asked Questions